ti-uni-bielefeld/logisim-evolution-basys3/README.md

 Simply run Logisim Evolution as described above and open the `example.circ` file and follow the instructions in the [User Manual](USER_MANUAL.md) to synthesize and download the circuit to the Basys3 FPGA board.

-## Keyboard and Video components
+## FPGA support for the Keyboard and Video components

 The Keyboard and Video components are not supported for synthesis by stock Logisim Evolution, so they have been patched to be supported.

 ### Keyboard component